 For those without a large estate, life insurance can be one way to maximize charitable giving.
 A life insurance policy can fund the creation of a charitable trust.

 A charitable giving rider on an insurance policy will pay a percentage of the policy's face value to a charity.
-Or the entire life insurance policy can be given for charitable purposes upon the donor's death.
+Or a person can set up their entire life insurance policy to be donated for charitable purposes upon the donor's death.

 Your first decision in setting up a charitable trust is to select the type of trust that best matches your goals.
-You may find it helpful to talk to a financial advisor or an estate planning attorney.
+Talking to a financial advisor or an estate planning attorney to discuss your options is critical at this stage.

 - Stocks and bonds